 - Getting expert witnesses onboard: One of the most common ways to deny or devalue a claim after a car accident involving shared liability is to get statements and evaluations from expert witnesses such as an accident reconstruction expert.

 - Using other evidence: Claims adjusters can go the extra mile and review all available evidence to prove that you are more at fault for the accident than you claim.
-Other types of evidence that can be reviewed and used by a claims adjuster include surveillance footage, black box data, witnesses’ photos, and videos, and many more.
+Other types of evidence that can be reviewed and used by a claims adjuster include surveillance footage, black box data, witnesses’ photos, videos, and many more.

 Do not let your insurance company do what it does best: deny or devalue your claim.
 Hire an experienced car accident attorney in Los Angeles, Riverside, or elsewhere in California to make sure that you are getting the compensation you deserve, even if multiple parties were liable for the crash.
-Get a free consultation by contacting the Law Offices of Howard Craig Kornberg.
-Call at 310-997-0904 today.
+Get a free consultation by contacting the Law Offices of Howard Kornberg.
+Call 310-997-0904 today.